libsemigroups/libsemigroups/docs/source/matrix/staticmatrix/operator_prod.rst

 .. _staticmatrix_operator_prod:

-StaticMatrix::operator*
+operator*
 =======================

+.. cpp:namespace:: libsemigroups::StaticMatrix<PlusOp, ProdOp, ZeroOp, OneOp, R, C, Scalar>

-.. cpp:function:: StaticMatrix StaticMatrix::operator*(StaticMatrix const& that)
+.. cpp:function:: StaticMatrix operator*(StaticMatrix const& that)

    Returns the product of ``*this`` and ``that``.